1993 - Out On Bail

 It is said that the tape was among 2Pac's personal stuff.
 This demo tape clearly includes tracks from the solo album 2Pac was working on in late 93, like we can see in his handwritten papers and notebooks.

-This tape was commonly named "Cradle 2 The Grave" by the first people who leaked it because of that track being included in the tape - in its original form (what added to the confusion of the whole thing being a Thug Life project).
-In our opinion, the song "Cradle 2 The Grave" was just added to that "demo" tape full of Pac's solo material just in order to show Interscope the new project 2Pac and his team were working on at the same time : Thug Life Volume 1.
-Other group songs like "Judgement Day" or "Introduced 2 The Game" are probably fresh recorded material aimed for that new collective project (cf. Honor Among Thugz).
+This tape was commonly named "Cradle 2 The Grave" by the first people who leaked it because of that song being the first track of it - included in its original form (what added to the confusion of the whole thing being a Thug Life demo).
+In our opinion, the song "Cradle 2 The Grave" was added to that "demo" tape full of Pac's solo material in order to show Interscope or people the new project 2Pac and his team were working on in parallel, Thug Life Volume 1.
+Other group songs like "Judgement Day" or "Introduced 2 The Game" are probably fresh recorded material also aimed for that new compilation / soundtrack project (cf. Honor Among Thugz).

 Out on Bail : "The album in Stores Spring '94"

 In fact, when you consider carefully the handwritten documents 2Pac left in his notebooks, it is perfectly clear that "Out On Bail" was one of his planned title for his new solo album before it turned to "R U Still Down" circa January '94.
 There are no intermediate step within Out On Bail could be the title for the Thug Life project.
-Especially if we consider that circa Nov. - December of 93, 2Pac had already found the title of his Thug Life project : Thug Life Vol. 1 : Honor Among Thugz.
+Especially if we consider that circa Nov. - December of 93, 2Pac had more or less already found the title "Volume 1" of his Thug Life project and the main topic : Thug Life Vol. 1 : Honor Among Thugz, and the main topic of it : to give dedication to the fallen friends.

 Another point of confusion, the Interscope serial number of the announced album as "Out on Bail" (#92360) became the Thug Life Volume One's serial number... probably because the solo album being constantly delayed and reworked (retitled R U Still Down, then Stay True), Thug Life group project became the first to get published and obtained that product number...
 Or Interscope maybe really wanted to announce a Thug Life album coming but was confused with 2Pac working at the same time on two different projects not clearly defined, with the previous solo sequence being originally considered as "Thug Life 2", and with this Demo Tape 2Pac gave them whose title was probably "Out On Bail" (in which there were recordings for Thug Life project)...